The Llullaillaco is located on the Chile-Argentina border, next to Paso de Socompa border crossing.

 In theory, you need a "border zone permit".

-The authority in Chile which handle these issues is DIFROL
+The authority in Chile which handles these issues is DIFROL.

 You should stop at the "mina la Escondida" checkpoint.